 Space Launch

-Northrop Grumman has conducted nearly 100 space launch missions, boosting hundreds of satellites into space.
+Northrop Grumman has been at the forefront of Space Launch technology for decades, conducting nearly 100 space launch missions and boosting hundreds of payloads into space.

 Northrop Grumman built the world’s first privately-developed space launch vehicle.
 Since then, we have conducted nearly 100 space launch missions with our Pegasus®, Minotaur™ and Antares™ space launch vehicles, boosting hundreds of satellites into space.